-Example 1: Hathaspace HSP002 (#1 pick) has the highest smoke CADR rating.
-It also has the highest coverage area of 1500 square feet in total.
+Example 1: Blueair Classic 680i (#1 pick) has the highest possible smoke CADR rating (450+).
+It can achieve an incredible 5 ACH in 698 sq ft spaces.
 That means it will remove smoke from large rooms very well.

 Example 2: Blueair 211+ (#3 pick) has a very high smoke CADR rating.
 However, it has the lowest coverage area of 540 square feet.
 That means that it will remove smoke from smaller rooms very well (with multiple ACH).